-- Statewide assessments (i.e., California Assessment of Student Performance and Progress [CAASPP], Science California Standards Tests); and - The percentage of pupils who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study
+- Statewide assessments (i.e., California Assessment of Student Performance and Progress [CAASPP] System, which includes the Smarter Balanced Summative Assessments for students in the general education population and the California Alternate Assessments [CAAs] for English language arts/literacy [ELA] and mathematics given in grades three through eight and grade eleven.
+The CAAs have replaced the California Alternate Performance Assessment [CAPA] for ELA and mathematics, which were eliminated in 2015.
+Only eligible students may participate in the administration of the CAAs.
+CAA items are aligned with alternate achievement standards, which are linked with the Common Core State Standards [CCSS] for students with significant cognitive disabilities); and - The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study

-2014-15 CAASPP Results for All Students
+2015-16 CAASPP Results for All Students

-Subject Percent of Students Meeting or Exceeding the State Standards (grades 3-8 and 11)
+Percent of Students Meeting or Exceeding the State Standards (grades 3-8 and 11)

-School District State
+Subject School District State

+14-15 15-16 14-15 15-16 14-15 15-16

-ELA 84 29 44
+ELA 84 91 30 37 44 48

-Math 57 19 33
+Math 57 59 20 21 34 36